StrohmayerJ/wallhack1.8k/readme.md

 ```

 ### Datasets
-Get the Wallhack1.8k dataset from https://zenodo.org/records/13950918 and put it in the `\data` directory.
+Get the Wallhack1.8k dataset from https://zenodo.org/records/13950918 and put it in the `/data` directory.

 ### Training & Testing
 Example command for training and testing a dummy ResNet18 model on CSI amplitude features with a window size of 401 WiFi packets (~4 seconds), collected in the Line-of-Sight (LOS) scenario with the Biquad antenna system (BQ):